 Now, you can earn CME credits online.
 Sermo is constantly helping physicians with their continuing medical education requirements.

-With so many ways to address continuing medical education requirements, physicians have a broad selection of options for obtaining the credits they need.
+With so many ways to address continuing medical education requirements, physicians have a broad selection of options for obtaining the training hours they need.

-CME is an essential part of enjoying a long medical career.
-By committing yourself to education, you are not only ticking boxes but constantly advancing your medical knowledge.
+CME is an essential part of enjoying a long medical career, updating your skills and forming new professional relationships.
+You are not only ticking boxes but constantly advancing your medical knowledge.

 The world’s largest dedicated social network for doctors, Sermo, offers countless resources to help you earn CME credits online.